Egypt's "war on democracy" threatens U.S.-ties

 "It is using this card to influence domestic opinion: to give the impression that the whole revolution is a foreign product," he told Reuters.

-Abu Saeda's organization has faced no formal accusations in the current investigation, though he said his bank accounts were examined by investigators as part of the probe.
+Abu Saeda's organisation has faced no formal accusations in the current investigation, though he said his bank accounts were examined by investigators as part of the probe.

 The case has a sense of deja vu for him.
 He was jailed in 1998, accused of receiving foreign funds to write a report in which he documented cases of torture by the security forces.